stoeps13/connections-doc/source/admin/admin/t_admin_common_add_st_awareness.md

 -   Sametime 8.5.2 or later stand-alone client.

+    !!! note
-    **Note:** Alternatively, you can use Sametime embedded in Notes® if the Notes client version is Notes 8.5 or later.
+    Alternatively, you can use Sametime embedded in Notes® if the Notes client version is Notes 8.5 or later.

 -   When using Sametime 8.5 or later the following limitations apply:
     -   Users defined in the Sametime directory must have the same email address as the users defined in the Profiles directory.